buz321/AWS/AWS Solution Architect.md

 * Customer Gateway
 * Virtual Private Gateway

+This can be used to solve microservice problems

 ### Amazon ECS and Aurora Serverless, they do not cost money when they are inactivate

 ## multipart upload to S3